MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/intro-liveops.md

 Once you’re armed with detailed knowledge of how your game is truly performing, you’re ready to dig into running live operations (“LiveOps”) to maximize its potential.
 This is where you get the payoff from the features you wired into your game during development, so that you can make significant tweaks to your game without needing to coordinate a full update.
 It’s becoming well understood that running live events is one of the most powerful ways to stimulate engagement with your game, but many developers don’t realize that you can make a big impact with live events even if you don’t have a large team devoted to this - as long as your backend services offer the tools to make this process simple and scalable.
 As an example, let’s look at how Hyper Hippo was able to scale up their use of events on AdVenture Capitalist with a small team - and how those events drove player engagement - by utilizing PlayFab’s backend services.

 ![Hyper Hippo](media/adventure-capitalist.png)

-Hyper Hippo was able to scale its use of live events on AdVenture Capitalist by incorporating backend services
+Hyper Hippo was able to scale its use of live events on AdVenture Capitalist by incorporating back-end services.

 ![Adventure Capitalist Rank](media/adventure-capitalist-rank.png)
-These events have helped AdVenture Capitalist remain at the top of the charts for years
+These events have helped AdVenture Capitalist remain at the top of the charts for years.

 “LiveOps has definitely increased the longevity of our game - it just keeps people engaged way, way better in terms of keeping the pulse of the game alive...Having new events all the time re-invests people in the game, it re-creates the endorphin rush that players get in the first days of playing the game.”
----David Ecker, Lead Producer, Hyper Hippo
+--David Ecker, Lead Producer, Hyper Hippo

 The most important thing is to set goals for your event based on what you learn from analyzing your game’s data, and to structure your event to address these goals - for example, drawing lapsed players back to your game or convincing players who’ve never spent real-money currency to make their first purchase.